Azmin defends PNB despite low dividend for ASB | Borneo Post Online

 Mohamed Azmin said PNB had done its best to ensure both depositors and shareholders would get their returns despite the weaker economic climate.

-“Aside from the global market and also governance issues in the past, the new PNB management team has tried their level best to ensure that governance and accountability are the pillars in the new team,” he told reporters on the sidelines of Kuala Lumpur Summit 2019 here today.
+“Aside from the global market and also governance issues in the past, the new PNB management team has tried their level best to ensure that governance and accountability are the pillars in the new team.”

 Mohamed Azmin said that the government would ensure that PNB is governed strictly, with integrity and accountability.